Toskysun/MusicFree/readme-en.md

 ## 🚀 Quick Start

 ### 📲 Install App
-1. Go to [Releases](./releases) to download the latest version
+1. Go to [Releases](https://github.com/Toskysun/MusicFree/releases) to download the latest version
-2. Install APK file on Android device
+2. Install the APK file on your Android device

 ### 🔌 Install Plugins